 Branding for Solopreneurs & Small Business Owners

 It’s easy to think that branding applies to big companies only.
 Wrong!
-Smaller businesses and solopreneurs have even more reason to forge their own visual and verbal identity.
+Small businesses have even more reason to forge their own visual & verbal identity.

 Branding.
 It’s an odd word really.
 Somehow the application of a searing hot iron to a cow’s backside has become synonymous with the creation of a company’s identity.

 Thinking about it though, it’s actually the perfect word for something that’s designed to be instantly recognizable, authentic, and individual.